Rafael3226/VMA_WebApp/README.md

-# Social Network Example
+#  Anatomy Museum API

-This is the back-end API for a Social Network Example
+This is the back-end API for the Anatomy Museum

 ## Available Scripts